Primary Navigation Mobile

 • Drivers who passed their test before 1 January 1997 can drive a vehicle that weighs 7,500kg, and a vehicle/trailer combination weighing 8,250kg.

 If you’ve never towed before, we strongly recommend that you get some training, especially if you plan on towing something big and bulky like a horsebox or caravan.
 Many driver training companies offer towing tuition, as does the Caravan and Motorhome Club.
-You can find out more about the various driving license categories on the government website.
+You can find out more about the various driving licence categories on the government website.

 11